-- This publication is for younger people with dementia - those who are under 65. - It includes information that people with dementia and their families found helpful around the time of diagnosis. - There is a DVD at the back of this booklet. - There is life after a diagnosis of dementia it just might mean you have to make adjustments. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs.
+- This publication is for people with dementia, particularly those who have been recently or newly diagnosed. - It includes information that people with dementia and their families found helpful around the time of diagnosis. - There is an accompanying DVD, Living well with dementia, at the back of this publication. - There is life after a diagnosis of dementia it just might mean you have to make adjustments. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs.